mtorpey/journey/final.md

 Shuffle the enclosed cards into the Event deck and Special Abilities deck as appropriate.

 ### Cards to include ###
-- (A) **Railroad tycoon**: When moving by road away from a rail-connected city, add rail along the first route you take.
+- (A) **Railroad Tycoon**: When moving by road away from a rail-connected city, add rail along the first route you take.

 - (E) **HS3**: Add a new railway anywhere in this country, of length up to 3.
 - (E) **Leaves on the line**: For the rest of the game, moving along a rail route costs 2 movement points instead of half a movement point.
 This applies to everyone.